Sample Poems by Morgan

 that it is curt or too expansive imagine

-the luxury to be without it imagine
+the luxury to be

 that word feeling or nuance imagine